2016 paper in Population Studies measures how many more workers it would take to meet the financial needs of aging populations in developed countries.

 2016 study published in Economic Development Quarterly that examines the relationship between union membership and income inequality.

 Trade with China killed over 2 million American jobs in the 2000s and depressed wages.
 But globalized supply chains are also creating jobs in the U.S.

 2016 study published in The Annual Review of Sociology, that identifies three key trends that characterize the big changes in American suburbia.

 2016 literature review of academic studies and papers that looks at the minimum wage in the United States, its wider effects and policy implications.

-2015 study in Criminology that looks at the evolution of the availability of criminal records and how having a criminal record affects a person's ability to secure work,
+2015 study in Criminology that looks at the evolution of the availability of criminal records and how having a criminal record affects a person's ability to secure work, housing and higher education.

 2016 study published in PNAS that looks at the impact of night-shift work on measures of drowsiness, driving performance and risk for motor vehicle crashes.